ehrpg/rules/docs/skills/skills.md

 You have studied the art of applying mathematics, science and knowledge of materials to craft and construct devices, buildings and all other sorts of man made constructs.
 It uses _Intelligence_ and _Intelligence_.
-Sub types of this skill can relate to (but are not limited to: Computers, Buildings, Vehicles or Spacecraft.
+Sub types of this skill can relate to, but are not limited to: Computers, Buildings, Vehicles or Spacecraft.